lijiachen417/pytblis/README.md

 conda install pytblis -c conda-forge -c chillenb
 ```

-The pre-built wheels on PyPI use pthreads for multithreading.
-To reduce the
+The pre-built Mac OS wheels on PyPI use pthreads for multithreading.
+The Linux
-overhead due to creating and joining threads, compile pytblis yourself and
+wheels now use OpenMP, which is much more efficient.
+Mac users who want OpenMP
-configure it to use OpenMP, or use the conda packages.
+should install from source or use the conda packages.

 `pip install pytblis` (not as performant)